-HIS 439 Internship Three credit hours
+HIS 439 Internship

 A supervised internship in a professional work environment designed to give students practical experience as well as knowledge and skills in a relevant professional field.
 Students are responsible for a minimum of 120 hours of work and must complete a paper on their work activities and experience.
 Prerequisite: Permission of instructor.